Shawn Steel: California Republican Party

-Public service
+Teaching

-Steel teaches Ethics and Jurisprudence at Cleveland University-Kansas City in Los Angeles.
+Steel teaches ethics and jurisprudence at Cleveland University-Kansas City in Los Angeles.
 He also is a regular lecturer at Palmer College of Chiropractic in San Jose and Southern California University of Health Services in Whittier.

+Public board service

-He was appointed by Republican Governor Pete Wilson to the California State Acupuncture Board.
+He was appointed by Republican governor Pete Wilson to the California State Acupuncture Board.
 He was appointed in 1993 and served until 2000.
 Steel was elected by his peers as Chairman of the Acupuncture Board for two one-year terms.

 Private practice

-Steel's personal injury practice, Shawn Steel Law Firm, is based in Seal Beach, California.
+Steel's personal injury practice, Steel & Eisner, LLP, is based in Seal Beach, California.

 Steel is known for having broken significant legal ground by representing family members of the notorious Jonestown massacre in Guyana in his early practice.
 More recently he has filed lawsuits against University of California, Berkeley seeking to protect First Amendment Freedom of Speech rights.

 Chinese influence

 In June 2020, Steel was linked by the Wall Street Journal to an effort by Chinese nationalists to influence the Trump administration.
 In May 2017, Steel held a gathering of GOP leaders to discuss campaign strategies and other issues.
 The meeting reportedly included Chinese nationals working closely with China's national-security apparatus, and Chinese military representatives.
-After the news was reported, the Republican National Committee said it had instructed Mr. Steel to break ties with the people identified in the reports.
-Upon review, the Republican National Committee indicated that all activities were legally compliant with campaign-finance laws.
-In the article, Mr. Steel stated that it would be “false, defamatory, and offensive” to say he aided any Chinese efforts.
-In fact, Mr. Steel, a Republican national committeeman from California, found the article to be fictitious and false based on his anti-communism advocacy.
-In several published articles, Mr. Steel criticized and confronted the Chinese Communist Party for human rights violations such as organ harvesting, ethnic minority oppression, and torture.
-He even went on to criticize how the Chinese Communist Party handled the coronavirus, pointing out that "China's ruthless Communist government quashes all dissenting opinions..."
+After the news was reported, the Republican National Committee said it had instructed Steel to break ties with the people identified in the reports, but did not return the donations because they did not believe them to be in violation of campaign-finance law.
+Steel responded to press by stating it would "false, defamatory, and offensive" to say he aided any Chinese efforts.

 Personal life

-Steel's wife is Congresswoman Michelle Park Steel, who has represented California's 48th congressional district since 2021.
-Prior to entering Congress, she served as an elected member of the Orange County Board of Supervisors from 2015 to 2021.
-She was first elected in 2006 as a member of the California Board of Equalization, serving there from 2007 to 2015.
-They have two children, Cheyenne Park Steel Klotz and Siobhan Cheong Steel.
+Steel's wife is former Congresswoman Michelle Steel, who represented California's 45th congressional district from 2021 until 2025.
+They have two daughters.